GonLAV/shumagon/PRD.md

 # Planning Guide

-A comprehensive real estate appraisal platform for professional appraisers to evaluate properties, generate detailed reports, manage comparable properties, and provide accurate valuations using data-driven insights and advanced analysis tools.
+A comprehensive real estate appraisal platform for professional appraisers to evaluate properties, generate detailed reports, manage comparable properties, and provide accurate valuations using data-driven insights and advanced analysis tools - designed with a futuristic, minimalist interface inspired by Tesla and SpaceX product philosophy.

 **Experience Qualities**:
-1. **Professional** - The interface should project authority and expertise, instilling confidence in appraisers using serious typography, structured layouts, and data-rich displays
+1. **Futuristic & Sophisticated** - Dark, immersive interface with glowing accents, glass morphism effects, and smooth animations that feel like using cutting-edge technology from the future
-2. **Efficient** - Every workflow should minimize clicks and cognitive load, enabling appraisers to complete evaluations quickly with smart defaults and batch operations
+2. **Effortlessly Powerful** - Complex functionality presented through clean, minimalist design with every interaction feeling instant and intelligent
-3. **Insightful** - Visual analytics and comparative data should reveal patterns and support decision-making through charts, maps, and intelligent suggestions
+3. **Precision & Trust** - Data-rich displays with monospace typography for numbers, gradient highlights for important values, and visual feedback that instills confidence

-**Complexity Level**: Complex Application (advanced functionality, likely with multiple views) This is a professional tool requiring multiple sophisticated features: property database management, comparable property search and analysis, automated valuation models, report generation, document management, client tracking, and data visualization - all working together in a cohesive system.
+**Complexity Level**: Complex Application (advanced functionality, likely with multiple views) This is a professional tool requiring multiple sophisticated features: property database management, comparable property search and analysis, automated valuation models, report generation, document management, client tracking, and data visualization - all presented through an exceptionally polished, futuristic interface that makes complex tasks feel simple.

 ## Essential Features